mobasher1/roblox-smooth-dynamic-movement-system/README.md

 # roblox-smooth-dynamic-movement-system
-Roblox movement system with smooth sprinting and deacceleration
+Roblox movement system with smooth sprinting and deacceleration (Put LocalScript in StarterPlayerScripts)

 ## Features